What is Gayathri Mantra?

 O thou existence Absolute, Creator of the three dimensions, we contemplate upon thy divine light.
 May He stimulate our intellect and bestow upon us true knowledge.

-Here below an excellent presentation by “The Sanskrit Channel”
+Here below is an excellent presentation by “The Sanskrit Channel” on Gayathri Mantra

 Most people today do not have enough training or understanding of the way to read these texts and benefit from them.

-Why a Mantra is needed and what is its utility of it in our daily life?
+Why a Mantra is needed and what is its utility in our daily lives?

 The fundamental purpose is to calm your mind and increase your mental ability and mental health.